-(a) Motion to file under seal.
+(1) Motion to file under seal.

-Parties seeking to file a document under seal shall file an ex parte motion to seal, along with supporting memorandum and proposed order, and lodge the document with the clerk of the court.
-Said motion must contain "MOTION TO SEAL" in bold letters in caption of pleading.
+Parties seeking to file a document under seal shall file a motion to seal, along with supporting memorandum and a proposed order, and file the document with the clerk of court.
+Said motion must contain "MOTION TO SEAL" in bold letters in the caption of the pleading.

-(b) Motion to seal existing documents.
+(2) Motion to seal existing documents.

-Parties seeking to place a pending case or previously filed document under seal shall file an ex parte motion to seal, along with supporting memorandum and proposed order, and lodge the document with the clerk of the court.
-Said motion must contain "MOTION TO SEAL" in bold letters in caption of pleading.
+Parties seeking to place a pending case or previously filed document under seal shall file a "MOTION TO SEAL", along with supporting memorandum and proposed order.
 Portions of a document cannot be placed under seal.
 Instead, the entire document must be placed under seal in order to protect confidential information.

-(c) Public information.
+(3) Public information.